 Multifunctional transcription factor.

-Identification of breast carcinoma and urothelial carcinoma.
+Identification of breast carcinoma, urothelial carcinoma and pancreas carcinoma.

 Kidney and tonsil are recommended as positive and negative tissue controls for GATA3.
 In kidney, moderate to strong nuclear staining reaction in virtually all epithelial cells lining the collecting ducts and podocytes in glomeruli must be seen.
 In the tonsil the vast majority of T helper cells (Th2) in the T-zones must show an at least moderate but distinct nuclear staining reaction.
 No staining of B-cells should be seen.